Ash-sc/vue-simple-upload/README.md

     progress // uploaded progress. eg: '15.01%'
     uploadSpeed // uploading speed. eg: '1001'(kb/s)
-    type // uploading status, could be 'waiting', 'uploading', 'success' or 'fail' or 'abort' id // an unique string, used for upload abort (TODO) response // upload requset response (if your file is uploading, this will be an empty Object) },
+    type // uploading status, could be 'waiting', 'uploading', 'success' or 'fail' or 'abort' id // an unique string, used for upload abort response // upload requset response (if your file is uploading, this will be an empty Object) },
   ... // more fileList object if it's uploading multiple files